 As to be expected with a face mask, it can be hard to breathe in this thing.
 It will be an adjustment process that some people can make it through, while others will want to give up and write the product off as a waste.
 Your ability to breathe in it will also be affected by the size of your face since there is only one size.

 If you're looking for the cheapest alternative, try singing, speaking, or yelling into your pillow.
 You will face some of the same problems, with breathing as the main one, but everyone's got a pillow, and pillows can also technically dampen your sound.

 You also have the option to spend right around $500 - $1000 if you consider buying a portable sound booth.
 Amazon has a pretty sweet sound isolation booth for around $500 that I've been eying.

 If you have the option, consider practicing in your car more often.
-Most people love letting free in their cars and singing to the top of their lungs, even if they don't have the voice for it.
+Most people love letting their voices free in their cars and singing to the top of their lungs, even if they don't have the voice for it.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
 Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!